 The bears devour seals during the winter in icy Hudson Bay.
 In the warmer months, they move inland and roam about freely.

-The bears are wild and dangerous, so you need to book a tour to admire these fantastic creatures up close.
+Polar bears in churchill are wild and dangerous, so you need to book a tour to admire these fantastic creatures up close.
 You can grab your National Geographic moment for your Instagram feed from the safety of a tundra vehicle or take a walking tour with guides if you are a brave-hearted traveler.
 You can even see the polar bears from a boat in the summer months or from a helicopter if you crave a truly unique and luxurious view of the polar and the spectacular landscape they inhabit.

 After your trip to Manitoba, you will know all about the fascinating world of polar bears.
 Did you know their keen noses can pick up the scent of a seal from over 30km away?
 Even when the seals are swimming under cover of thick ice and deep water, they can hunt them down.